artie-l/pump-probe-experiment-control/README.md

    * The good candidate is here: https://github.com/pyepics/newportxps.
 It should require only the modification of `tools_initialization.py` file.
 2. First-launch setup window, to configure the LIA and DelayLines, in order not to mess with the .py files.
 3. The Windows/Linux installer.

+# Supplementary information and Troubleshooting
+This section should be reffered to if one has some problems with the software, wants to add/modify some GUI elements.
+The following questions:
+1. How to make it work with different LIA? ;
+2. What is the measurement routine? ;
+3. What this button does? ;
+4. Where I can find this element of the GUI?;
+5. Etc.,
+or their derivatieves should be answered in the guide, or somewhat detailed explanation.
+It be displayed by navigationg to `gui` folder at the top of this page (or by following this link: https://github.com/artie-l/pump-probe-experiment-control/blob/master/gui/README.md).

+If you have any questions or suggestions, do not hesitate to contact me.